(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 But when appliances, roofs, siding, flooring, and other major big-ticket items are so expensive, how does one stay on top of these costs without breaking the bank?

 The answer is actually a very simple three-step process:

 - Make a list of all the major items in your home that may need repair or replacement at any given time.

 - List them in order of average life expectancy and create a plan to inspect and repair as needed.

-While they vary for everyone, this is a list of the most common items in a home that will need repair or replacement at some point in time.
+While they vary for everyone, this is a list of the most common items in a home that'll need repair or replacement at some point in time.